Deltares/ra2ce/README.rst

 in PYcharm use the ra2ce.yml file to set up an environment.
 This is running on Python 3.7.
 The python interpreter should be based on ra2ce.
 Furthermore the user should set the working directory to the main ra2ce
-folder: not ra2ce/ra2ce/ra2ce (where the ra2ce script is located).
+folder: ra2ce/ra2ce (where the ra2ce script is located).

 Testing
 -------